Yield Stress Materials in Soft Condensed Matter: Steady-state flow dynamics of yield stress fluids: flow curves and shear banding

-Whereas rather few papers have focused on transient fluidization under an applied shear rate, experiments under a constant external shear stress, i.e. {\it creep} experiments, have unraveled long-lived transients in numerous yield stress fluids, including attractive gels such as carbon black gels \cite{Gibaud:2010,Grenard:2014}, coated silica particles \cite{Gopalakrishnan:2007,Sprakel:2011} and colloidal glasses \cite{Siebenburger:2012a}.
-The creep response typically displays three regimes: (i)~the Andrade-like primary creep regime already discussed above in the first ``hot topic'', followed by (ii)~a gradual acceleration up to an abrupt fluidization of the material that later (iii)~reaches a steady state [see Fig.~\ref{Chapter3FigureCreep}].
+\paragraph{Exponential scalings: activated processes and brittle-like failure.} Whereas rather few papers have focused on transient fluidization under an applied shear rate, creep experiments have revealed long-lived transients in numerous yield stress fluids, including attractive gels such as carbon black gels \cite{Gibaud:2010,Grenard:2014}, coated silica particles \cite{Gopalakrishnan:2007,Sprakel:2011} and colloidal glasses \cite{Siebenburger:2012a}.
 The time at which the strain rate increases by several orders of magnitude defines a fluidization time $\tau_f$ which coincides with the establishment of homogeneous velocity profiles \cite{Gibaud:2010,Grenard:2014}.
 Interestingly, in attractive colloidal systems, $\tau_f$ generally decreases exponentially with the applied shear stress \cite{Gopalakrishnan:2007,Sprakel:2011,Gibaud:2010,Grenard:2014}.
-Such a scaling $\tau_f\sim\exp(-\sigma/\sigma_0)$ involves a characteristic stress $\sigma_0$ which has been interpreted and modeled in the framework of bond breaking through thermally activated processes \cite{Gopalakrishnan:2007,Lindstrom:2012}.
+Such a scaling $\tau_f\sim\exp(-\sigma/\sigma_0)$ involves a characteristic stress $\sigma_0$, which has been interpreted and modeled in the framework of bond breaking through thermally activated processes \cite{Gopalakrishnan:2007,Lindstrom:2012}.